 If your condition doesn't improve after using these methods for several months, injections may be the next step.

-If you have a back or neck problem, you're most likely to have an injection with a combination of local anesthetic and steroid medication.
+If you have a back pain or neck pain, you're most likely to have an injection with a combination of local anesthetic and steroid medication.
 The injections may go into the epidural space surrounding your spinal cord or into a specific part of your spine, such as the facet joints.

 Steroids are potent anti-inflammatory drugs that tackle persistent and severe inflammation.
 They may keep working for many months, reducing pain and helping you follow a rehabilitation program.

 Local anesthetic offers a fast but short-lived resolution to pain by numbing the affected area.
 The pain does return when the drug wears off, but many patients find that the longer-term quality or degree of pain they feel changes for the better following an injection.